-- Application - Baylor Business offers both an online and paper application.
+- Application - Baylor Business offers an online application.

-- Personal Essays - Personal essays are an opportunity for you to express your unique qualifications, experiences, and reasons for applying to a graduate business program at Baylor.
+- Personal Essays - Essays are an opportunity for you to express your unique qualifications, experiences, and reasons for applying to a graduate business program at Baylor.

 - Letters of Recommendation - Letters of recommendation should provide additional information regarding your abilities and should be obtained from two individuals who know you well and can present balanced evaluations and assessments.

 - Transcripts - You are required to have a bachelor's degree from an accredited institution in the United States, or proof of equivalent training at a foreign university.
 Baylor requires official transcripts from all universities you attended.
 If you received your bachelor's degree from Baylor, your transcripts will already be on record at Baylor, so you do not need to send additional transcripts to the Graduate School.

 - Resume - A current resume is requested, specifically describing those activities, honors, or awards that you believe helpful to ensuring success in a graduate business program at Baylor.

 - Standardized Tests - Applicants for the MAcc or Mtax programs are required to take the Graduate Management Admission Test (GMAT).
 International students are required to take the Test of English as a Foreign Language (TOEFL) except if you have a degree conferred by a U.S. accredited higher education institution.
 A minimum cumulative score of 600 (paper) or 250 (computer) or 100 (internet) is required.